amtkmrsmn/Cloudwatch-Loggly/README.md

 - Loggly Token, Loggly Tags
 - AWS Access Key ID, AWS Secret Key

+We have to set Lambda function to execute in every 5 minutes.

 Steps:

 1. Describe all Log Groups in CloudWatch